 Another thing we need to pay attention to are comments.
 Some people believe that comments are essential for readable code.
 I strongly disagree.
 Clean code does not require any comments to be readable.
 Whenever you feel the need to comment your code think about changing the code itself instead.
 Comments can be misleading and outdated while the code always tells the truth.
 If you don’t pay close attention to your comments, you can end up with code like this:

 This code snippet deals with employee absences.
 The comment at the top of the if-statement is out of place as it clashes with the checked condition.
 Maybe the author intended to mark the whole if-block with the comment or maybe it was appropriate at one point in time, but now it only causes confusion.
-Fortunately, the fix is easy: Just delete the comment.
-While we are at it: Commented out code is an abomination and needs to be deleted without mercy.
-It clutters the code base and causes confusion.
-Just delete it.
-Current version control systems are powerful enough that you will always be able to restore the code if you need it.
+Fortunately, the fix is easy: Just delete the comment; it is pointless anyway.
 You should only add a comment to tell the reader something which cannot be learned from the code.
 One example for this could be a comment telling the reader why the problem is solved in a certain way.
 There might have been alternative solutions which were already tried and discarded.
 Such a comment might be helpful as it prevents repeating past mistakes.
+While we are on the subject of comments: Commented out code is waste, clutters the code base and causes confusion.
+Hence, it needs to be deleted without mercy.
+Current version control systems are powerful enough that you will always be able to restore the code if you need it.

 There is one last example which I would like to present: